Interacao-Humano-Computador/2024.2-Grupo05/docs/entregas/entrega_7/relatos_de_resultados_prototipos_de_alta_fidelidade/relato_JessicaEveline.md

 **Luiza**

-**Tabela 10 -** Perguntas realizadas no início da entrevista com a Luiza.
+#### Tabela 12: Perguntas realizadas no início da entrevista com a Luiza.

 | **Pergunta** | **Resposta** |
 |---|---|